Skip to main content

 • mobsfrombiome: this is a string that can be equal to 'monster', 'creature', 'ambient', 'water_creature', 'water_ambient', or 'misc'.
 Use this instead of specifying 'mob' manually.
 This will let the spawn take a random mob (given weight) that is valid for the current biome

 • attempts: the number of times In Control will attempt to find a good position to spawn the mob.
-By default, this is 1
+By default, this is 1.
+Note, for good results you typically want at least 20 for this value

 • persecond: a floating point number indicating the chance of this rule firing.
 If this is 0.5 then there is 50% chance that this rule will spawn a mob (meaning that on average it will fire every 2 seconds).
 The default of this value is 1 (which means the rules fire onces per second).
 The maximum is also 1